Limon-s-Interview-Prep-Zone/Design-Pattern/Creational-Design-Pattern/Creational-Design-Pattern.md

 ---

 ### 1.3# Factory Method Pattern:
 The Factory Method Pattern defines an interface for creating an object but lets subclasses alter the type of objects that will be created.
-This pattern involves a base class (often abstract) and subclasses that implement the factory method to create objects.
+This pattern involves a base class (often abstract) and subclasses that implement the `factory method to create objects`.
 - provides a method to create objects, with the actual creation logic in subclasses.
 - Promotes code extensibility and follows the Open/Closed Principle.
 - ISP: not directly applicable.